alphagov/paas-team-manual/source/architecture_decision_records/ADR039-aiven-metrics-for-users.html.md

 - understand the operational characteristics of their applications and services
 - make better capacity planning and budgeting decisions

-Aiven has _service integrations_ which add extra functionality to an Aiven _service_. _Service integrations_ can be used to:
+Aiven has service integrations which add extra functionality to an Aiven service.
+Service integrations can be used to:

 - ship logs to an Elasticsearch/Rsyslog
 - send metrics to Datadog